 - Helpful in mild depression, fatigue and sciatica.

-- Very therapeutic in asthma problem.
-Because it stretches and give strength to lungs and chest.
+- Very therapeutic in asthma problems.
+Because it stretches and gives strength to the lungs and chest.

 - Neutralize the problems related to bad posture.

 Those who are suffering or nursing a back injury don’t perform this asana and in case of carpal tunnel syndrome avoid it.
 If you are pregnant or having problems like migraine or headache please avoid this pose.
 Please concern a yoga specialist and Doctor before doing any yogic activities.